Here’s what types of vaccine misinformation Facebook says it will remove

 Indeed, the company began attempting to curb health misinformation, including anti-vaccine content, even before the pandemic.
 In 2018 it began deleting alternative health pages.
 And in 2019, it again considered curtailing questionable content during the dual rise of a measles outbreak and the proliferation of anti-vaccine content across social media platforms.

-Facebook says it is leaning on the expertise of the WHO and others to remove the false claims, which include:
+Facebook says it is leaning on the expertise of the WHO and others in deciding which claims to remove, which include:

 - COVID-19 is man-made or manufactured